-There are two sections of this article on Jesus dying spiritually as proclaimed by some of those in the Word of Faith movement.
+There are two sections of this article on if Jesus died spiritually, as proclaimed by some of those in the Word of Faith movement.
 The first section contains quotes from Hank Hanegraaff's book Christianity in Crisis, 14th chapter, exposing the false claims of those who are teaching that Jesus died spiritually on the cross and spent 3 days in hell.
-The second section explains what is meant when scripture says Jesus spent 3 days and 3 nights "in the heart of the earth" and how it cannot be referring to Hell.

 As Hank explained, this "Jesus died spiritually" and "Jesus went to hell to be redeamed" theory comes from Frederick K.C.
 Price who got it from Kenneth Hagin who got it from E.W.
 Kenyon (an early faith teacher), who got his information from metaphyusical cults.